Naitreey/notes-and-knowledge/cs/javascript/language.rst

 ..
 [SOnamedFuncExp1] `Why use named function expressions? <https://stackoverflow.com/a/15336541/1602266>`_
 ..
 [SOnamedFuncExp2] `What is the point of using a named function expression? <https://stackoverflow.com/questions/19303923/what-is-the-point-of-using-a-named-function-expression>`_
 ..
 [SOBLKFUNC] `What are the precise semantics of block-level functions in ES6? <https://stackoverflow.com/questions/31419897/what-are-the-precise-semantics-of-block-level-functions-in-es6>`_
+..
+[SOLetLoop] `let keyword in the for loop <https://stackoverflow.com/questions/16473350/let-keyword-in-the-for-loop>`_